shopware/docs/guides/plugins/plugins/storefront/add-custom-assets.md

 ## Next steps

 One of the said custom assets are medias.
-For those, we've got a separate [guide](use-media-thumbnails.md).
+For more information on that, refer to [Media and thumbnails](use-media-thumbnails.md).